-A. Institutional membership in the Association is open to any college, university or community college that, acting through its program director, wishes to join.
-Members of the Cross Examination Debate Association agree by joining the Association and paying the membership fee to follow the Constitution and Bylaws of CEDA in their participation in CEDA-sanctioned activities.

-B. Associate membership is individual membership in the Association without voting privileges and is open to any person with an interest in the purposes of this organization.
+- A. Institutional membership in the Association is open to any college, university or community college that, acting through its program director, wishes to join.
+Members of the Cross Examination Debate Association agree by joining the Association and paying the membership fee to follow the Constitution and Bylaws of CEDA in their participation in CEDA-sanctioned activities. - B. Associate membership is individual membership in the Association without voting privileges and is open to any person with an interest in the purposes of this organization.
 Membership entitles the individual to receive the Association's journal and mailings from the Executive Secretary.
-Associate membership fees will be less than regular membership.

-C. New or emerging programs.
+Associate membership fees will be less than regular membership. - C. New or emerging program membership:

+Programs may petition the Executive Secretary for a membership fee waiver and receive the full benefits of institutional membership if they are:
-1.New or emergent programs (defined by programs who previously have not been members of CEDA or earned 20 or fewer points in the annual sweepstakes in the previous three years) receive free membership for their first three years.
-They must complete the registration progress with the Executive Secretary and be certified as a new or emergent program.
-During the three years, those programs will receive full benefits of Institutional membership status, including voting, journal and eligibility for national and regional sweepstakes awards.

-2. Programs which face financial hardship from CEDA membership dues may petition the Executive Council for additional waivers for up to two (2) additional years.

-Section 2.
-Membership fees shall be determined at the annual business meeting(s) of the Association and will be passed by a majority vote of the Executive Council.
+- 1.Programs who have not been members of CEDA or earned 20 or fewer points in the annual sweepstakes in the previous three years; - 2.
+Programs which face financial hardship from CEDA membership dues may petition for waivers for up to two additional years. - Section 2.
+Membership fees shall be determined by a majority vote of the Executive Council. - Section 3.

-Section 3.
 The period of membership shall be August 1 through July 31.

+Section 4.
+In order to be eligible for CEDA awards, dues must be paid prior to the conclusion of the preliminary debates of the CEDA National Tournament.